wp-plugins/gwolle-gb/readme.txt

 If you did enable reCAPTCHA, but didn't get a warning, in most cases it should show your reCAPTCHA.
 It might be that you have JavaScript errors.
 You can check this in the Inspector/console of your browser.

+= After submitting a new entry, I get errors about reCAPTCHA. = If the form gives you errors, even though you filled in everything correctly, there might be something strange happening.
+On some setups reCAPTCHA doesn't report Succes or Error.
+If you are able to debug this, and tell me what is happening, I would be happy to hear that.

 = I don't get a notification email. =

 First check your spambox in your mailaccount.
 On the settingspage you can change the From address for the email that is sent.